sujith-es/sujith-es/README.md

 # Hi there :wave:

 I'm Sujith Surendran and working as Solutions Architect.
 I mainly code in C# and Python, but I am always learning new techonologies and tools.
-I am currently exploring Hybrid cloude and various AWS services.
+I am currently exploring Hybrid cloud and various AWS services.

 I have expereince in